-Kelly Noyes is a Shareholder in the Litigation and Risk Management Practice Group.
+Kelly Noyes is a Shareholder in the Litigation and Risk Management Practice Group and co-Chair of the Class Actions Section.
 Kelly represents businesses, banks, hospitals and health care systems in a variety of litigation matters including contract disputes, business torts, non-compete agreements, insurance coverage, ERISA, environmental disputes, collections, appellate work, and toxic torts.
 Kelly represents clients in both state and federal court, and has litigated appeals before the Wisconsin Court of Appeals and Supreme Court, as well as the 7th Circuit Court of Appeals.
-Since 2012, Kelly has been recognized as a Wisconsin Rising StarSM in the area of Business Litigation.
+Kelly is a Wisconsin Rising Stars honoree (2012-2020) and she was selected by her peers for inclusion in The Best Lawyers in America© 2021 in the field of Insurance Law.

 Kelly’s experience includes: